 THE CAPITAL OF PIZZA

 If you are in Naples, you are obligated to have pizza.
 It’s the law.
 Pizza is a big deal in Naples.
 Long established restaurants vie for the title of “The Best Pizza in Naples.”
 There are several pizza restaurants right outside the museum.
 I can say without reservation that this city’s pizza definitely lives up to the hype.
 But is not just about pizza.
 Here is a list of 12 things to eat in Naples.
 Enjoy!
+And if you are looking for the perfect one day itinerary in Naples, look no further than here.

 What’s your favorite Italian archaeological museum?